Chronic myeloid leukemia (CML)

 - Low numbers of all three blood cell counts is called pancytopenia.

-The Philadelphia Chromosome
+The Philadelphia Chromosome and the BCR-ABL1 Fusion Gene

 For more information please refer to the free information booklet, Chronic Myeloid Leukemia.